 We practice “open Communion,” welcoming all who love Christ, repent of their sin, and seek to live in peace with one another.

 Grace is central to our understanding of Christian faith and life.
 Grace can be defined as the love and mercy given to us by God because God wants us to have it, not because of anything we have done to earn it.
 We read in the Letter to the Ephesians: “For by grace you have been saved through faith, and this is not your own doing; it is the gift of God—not the result of works, so that no one may boast” (Ephesians 2:8-9).
 Our United Methodist heritage is rooted in a deep and profound understanding of God’s grace.
 This incredible grace flows from God’s great love for us.
 Did you have to memorize John 3:16 in Sunday school when you were a child?
 There was a good reason.
 This one verse summarizes the gospel: “For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.”
 The ability to call to mind God’s love and God’s gift of Jesus Christ is a rich resource for theology and faith.”
-John Wesley, the founder of the Methodist movement, described God’s grace as threefold:

-Wesley understood grace as God’s active presence in our lives.
+Grace is God’s active presence in our lives.
 This presence is not dependent on human actions or human response.
 It is a gift—a gift that is always available, but that can be refused.
 God’s grace stirs up within us a desire to know God and empowers us to respond to God’s invitation to be in relationship with God.
 God’s grace enables us to discern differences between good and evil and makes it possible for us to choose good….
 God takes the initiative in relating to humanity.
 We do not have to beg and plead for God’s love and grace.
 God actively seeks us!

 This process of salvation involves a change in us that we call conversion.
 Conversion is a turning around, leaving one orientation for another.
 It may be sudden and dramatic, or gradual and cumulative.
 But in any case, it’s a new beginning.
 Following Jesus’ words to Nicodemus, “You must be born anew” (John 3:7 RSV), we speak of this conversion as rebirth, new life in Christ, or regeneration.
-Following Paul and Luther, John Wesley called this process justification.
 Justification is what happens when Christians abandon all those vain attempts to justify themselves before God, to be seen as “just” in God’s eyes through religious and moral practices.
 It’s a time when God’s “justifying grace” is experienced and accepted, a time of pardon and forgiveness, of new peace and joy and love.
 Indeed, we’re justified by God’s grace through faith.
 Justification is also a time of repentance—turning away from behaviors rooted in sin and toward actions that express God’s love.
 In this conversion we can expect to receive assurance of our present salvation through the Holy Spirit “bearing witness with our spirit that we are children of God” (Romans 8:16).

 Salvation is not a static, one-time event in our lives.
 It is the ongoing experience of God’s gracious presence transforming us into whom God intends us to be.
 John Wesley described this dimension of God’s grace as sanctification, or holiness.
 Through God’s sanctifying grace, we grow and mature in our ability to live as Jesus lived.
 As we pray, study the Scriptures, fast, worship, and share in fellowship with other Christians, we deepen our knowledge of and love for God.
 As we respond with compassion to human need and work for justice in our communities, we strengthen our capacity to love neighbor.
 Our inner thoughts and motives, as well as our outer actions and behavior, are aligned with God’s will and testify to our union with God.
-We’re to press on, with God’s help, in the path of sanctification toward perfection.
-By perfection, Wesley did not mean that we would not make mistakes or have weaknesses.
-Rather, he understood it to be a continual process of being made perfect in our love of God and each other and of removing our desire to sin.